floAr/ADG_Scarlet_Gamma/ScarletGamma/src/README.md

 Code Conventions
 ===

-(1) Structure
+1. Structure
 ---
-* Header: allsmall.hpp
+* Header: CamelCase.hpp
-* Source: allsmall.cpp
+* Source: CamelCase.cpp
 * Header and Source of the same name always in the same directory
-* directories structure the project textural
+* directories give structure the project
 * namespace conform with the directory structure
 * Use pre-declarations instead of includes whenever possible

-(2) Documentation
+1. Documentation
 ---
 * Doxygen comments in the Header at public attributes/methods:
 	/// \brief			always write a brief describtion